illsk1lls/IPScanner/README.md

 <p align="center"><img src="https://github.com/illsk1lls/IPScanner/blob/main/.readme/IPScanner.png?raw=true"></p>
 <p align="center"><sup>This script will work as either a .CMD or .PS1 file.<br>
-(For ease of use it will be posted as a CMD file, as you can simply Double-Click it to launch)</sup></p>
+(For ease of use it will be posted as a CMD file, as you can simply Double-Click it to launch)</sup></p><br>

-<p align="center">A lightweight, fast network scanner, for use with basic networks.</p>
+A lightweight, fast network scanner, for use with basic networks.
 Get an up to date list of peer: MAC Address, Vendor, IP Address, and Hostnames External IP Address and Domain are also displayed in the titlebar after initiating a scan